 Under current guidelines, the only officially recognised use of oral micronised progesterone is as the progesterone part of hormone therapy – in other words, estrogen plus progesterone, and, even then, only if you have a uterus.
 As I discuss in Hormone Repair Manual, progesterone can also be used on its own (without estrogen) for perimenopausal symptoms such as night sweats, heart palpitations, sleep issues, migraines, mood problems, and heavy periods.
 Even without a uterus, progesterone is beneficial for mood and breasts.

-👉🏽 Tip: Perimenopause or “second puberty” are the two to ten years before periods actually stop.
-Symptoms include heavy periods, insomnia, anxiety, and night sweats, and are the result of losing progesterone, not estrogen.
+👉🏽 Tip: Perimenopause, or “second puberty”, is the two to ten years before periods actually stop.
+Symptoms include heavy periods, insomnia, anxiety, and night sweats, and are initially the result of losing progesterone, not estrogen.
+(Later in perimenopause, symptoms can arise from losing estrogen.)

 👉 Tip: There’s no progesterone in any type of hormonal birth control.